 I don’t recall ever hating being a girl.
 I was ‘lucky’ in that I was raised fairly free of the limitations of feminity.
 We were always dressed in beautiful, home-made, pastel coloured dresses with lace trimming that I hated as soon as I hit puberty, but we were never discouraged from climbing trees, or riding bikes, or participating in sports.
 The only ‘it’s okay, you’re a girl’ thing that I remember from my childhood is an inability to do well at mathematics, and being told that it was because I am a girl.
 I didn’t go on to do a doctorate in maths.
 In fact, I still suck at it.
 Whether that’s just a quirk of being me, or some latent reaction to being told I couldn’t, I will never know.
 I can do my budgets, bake my cakes, work out the tire pressure for my car.
 I do okay.
 I never really needed to know what a is equal to anyway.

 I do recall being fat shamed, even though I wasn’t even a little bit fat.
 I do recall being told my skinnier sister would steal all my boyfriends one day.
 I do remember my first period, where I had no idea what was happening to me.
 I do remember feeling horribly ashamed about the peaks forming under my nipples as my breasts developed and none of my friends were dealing with the same issues.
+If you want to know about your period timing then you should play this when will my first period come quiz and get more information on it.

 But while I don’t remember disliking being, or becoming a woman, I don’t remember loving it much, relishing it, or taking joy in my womanhood.
 And I think that’s a shame.